nordic-institute/X-Road/Docker/centralserver/README.md

 ```

 ## Initializing vanilla central server
 After creating vanilla central server you need create certificates.
-You might find it more convenient to copy the certificates to host machine with the commands below
+You might also find it more convenient to copy the certificates to host machine with the commands below.

 ```
-Create certificates
+# Create certificates
-docker exec -it $1 su ca -c 'cd /home/ca/CA && ./init.sh'
+docker exec -it cs su ca -c 'cd /home/ca/CA && ./init.sh'

-Copy the certificates to host machine docker cp cs:/home/ca/CA/certs/ca.cert.pem ~/niis/ docker cp cs:/home/ca/CA/certs/ocsp.cert.pem ~/niis/ docker cp cs:/home/ca/CA/certs/tsa.cert.pem ~/niis/
+# Copy the certificates to host machine
+docker cp cs:/home/ca/CA/certs/ca.cert.pem ~/niis/ docker cp cs:/home/ca/CA/certs/ocsp.cert.pem ~/niis/ docker cp cs:/home/ca/CA/certs/tsa.cert.pem ~/niis/
 ```

-## Signing certificates
+### Signing certificates
 There is a simple html-form you can use to sign certificates.
 To access the form from the host machine you must map port 9998 from central server container to local port (above examples include this step)

-## Notes

 ### OCSP
 Inside the container nginx maps the running OCSP to port 8888 so the OCSP responders can be set to http://[CONTAINER-IP]:8888